SummaryRead the full fact sheet

 - whether or not the person recognises their need to go to the toilet or remembers the location of the toilet.

-Medical treatment depends on the type and cause of the person’s incontinence.
-Be guided by your doctor, but treatment options may include:
+Treatment depends on the type and cause of the person’s incontinence.
+Options may include:

 - increased fluid intake of up to two litres a day

 - pelvic floor exercises

 - medications, such as a short-term course of laxatives to treat constipation

 General tips for carers of people with incontinence

 Treatment may take a while to work or it may manage the incontinence but not cure it.
 Be guided by your health professional, but general suggestions for carers include:

 - The person you care for may be deeply distressed and ashamed about their incontinence.
 Aim to be calm and patient.
 Talk openly together about the situation.